 On the contrary, perhaps those who follow the approach to sizing an olive based on what we can see, are the ones who follow the original Mesorah, while the others are working in a vaccum of Safek and being Machmir accordingly, given it is D’Orayso?

 PS.
 I was baffled to find a quote attributed to R’ Elyashiv that we don’t need to check the inside of our pockets using a candle during bedikas chametz.
 Is there a Hava Amina that Chazal would want us to potentially cause fires in our houses, or am I missing something?

-For most of my life, I've enjoyed being a computer science professor in Melbourne, Australia although my views have naught to do with my employer.
-I skylark as the band leader/singer for the Schnapps Band.
+For most of my life, I've enjoyed being a computer science professor in Melbourne, Australia, as well as band leader/singer for the Schnapps Band.
 That being said, being a Zayda trumps it all.
 My high schooling was in Chabad and I continued at Yeshivat Kerem B'Yavneh in Israel and later in life at Machon L'Hora'ah, Yeshivas Halichos Olam.
 View all posts by pitputim